 By contrast, LMHV production runs can last weeks or even months between change overs.
 It’s a different animal altogether.

 RBB builds many hundreds of unique assemblies annually and most weeks introduces multiple new assemblies.
 We do this with an average batch size of fewer than 50 units.
 Now that’s small.
 It is rare that RBB runs a batch large enough to consume an entire shift of time, much less a few shifts!

-For discussion purposes, take a look at the following comparison chart:
+Take a look at the following comparison: